Department of Health of The City of

 2. Certificates must be written throughout in black ink.

-I hereby certify that I have been employed as undertaker by Julia Mullvaney [sic], the sister of deceased.
-This statement is made to obtain a permit for the burial or cremation of the remains of deceased Louise Deegan.
+I hereby certify that I have been employed as undertaker by Joseph Mulcahy the son of deceased.
+This statement is made to obtain a permit for the burial or cremation of the remains of deceased Mary Mulcahy.